tokhi/rent_calculator/README.md

 	you can install it using rvm.io or any other favorite option

 ## Initial Setup
-make sure you have got the right ruby version it it mentioned in above step
+make sure you have got the right ruby version as it mentioned in the above step.

 ```
 # if you are using rvm